Retired CGRN Credential

 The Board of Directors is excited to announce the creation of a credential for retired certified gastroenterology registered nurses.
 The purpose of the CGRN-Retired credential is to recognize years of service in caring for gastroenterology patients and to acknowledge dedication to certification.

-Retirement from clinical practice can take place for a variety of reasons including illness, disability, career change or choice.
-The CGRN-Retired designation is to recognize those certificants who would like acknowledgement of their achievement no matter which path they choose.
+Retirement from clinical practice can take place for a variety of reasons including illness, disability, career change, or choice.
+The CGRN-Retired designation is to recognize those certificants who would like the acknowledgment of their achievement no matter which path they choose.

 • The applicant must have been certified and working in the field of gastroenterology for a five-year period to be eligible.